2 Cows explains in simple language the world's secrets no one ever told you.

 We glamorize them because some deserve it.
 Those who were strong did not take losing lying down, for which they deserve respect.

-Does that explain why so many Americans find it easier to bond with incompetent politicians and oppose the best and brightest?
+Does that explain why many Americans find it easier to bond with incompetent politicians and oppose the best and brightest?
 Democracy allows people to choose leaders they can relate to.
-The flaws of who we elect mirror our own flaws.
+The flaws of who we elect mirror our own.

 We aren't taught that.
-Instead, children believe leaders are wise.
-Few ever reach the first step to true knowledge - unlearning what we were taught.
+Children are taught leaders are wise.
+Few of us reach true knowledge by unlearning what we were taught.

 For example, we, and black people in particular, were taught that Lincoln fought the Civil War to end slavery.
 Is that true?
 Absolutely not.
 Slavery didn't motivate Lincoln, as every Lincoln scholar knows.
 Among his scores of letters making this clear is the one published by newspaper editor Horace Greeley in which the president says: